 If you’re still relying on your standard strategies—votive candles and a bunch of white lilies —it may be time to up your game.

 Recent years have seen the rise of elevated entertaining —redefining the very idea of a table setting.
-However, creating a conversation-starting place setting can be a cure for the too-many-iPhones-at-the-table conundrum as well.
+After all, creating a conversation-starting place setting can be a cure for the too-many-iPhones-at-the-table conundrum as well.

 Master the Art of Layering

-You can play flowers and citrus fruits with lavish gilt and chandeliers.
+You can use flowers and citrus fruits with lavish gilt and chandeliers.

 Get inspired by your surroundings.
 Stay as local as you possibly can